best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note that the credibility of assessing statistics using significance levels is currently under debate.

 If you are communicating statistical significance show where a change is statistically significant in a separate cell to the data.
-Ideally this should be done using words, for example: ‘Significant at 0.001 level’.
+In terms of accessibility it is best to do this using words, for example: ‘Significant at 0.001 level’.
+You must also give the column or row holding the significance information a clear heading.

-If it is not possible to use words to describe the statistical significance, you can use letters as shorthand (not symbols).
-To make this accessible you must provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information).
+If it is not possible to use words (for example, if it would take up too much room), you can use letters as shorthand (do not use symbols).
+To make this accessible you must also provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information).

-In the past the asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
+The asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
 Not all screen readers can understand the asterisk symbol and many disabled users can find them difficult to see and understand.
-Using them is likely to fail [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
-Therefore, if it is not possible to use words to describe the statistical significance you should use some form of shorthand using letters rather than the asterisk symbol.
+Using them is likely to fail accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
+However, if you a creating a spreadsheet solely for machines to read it is OK to use the asterisk symbol, but you should still communicate what this means in a metadata file accompanying the spreadsheet.

 ## Worksheets with multiple tables